 In Washington, D.C., Francis founded The Kameny Papers Project in 2005, which purchased, conserved and donated the archive and artifacts of gay civil rights pioneer Dr. Franklin E. Kameny to The Library of Congress and The Smithsonian Institution’s National Museum of American History.
 Francis worked closely with NMAH Director/curator Harry Rubenstein to donate twelve historic picket signs to the Smithsonian.
 Francis was appointed by President George W. Bush to the Presidential Advisory Commission on HIV/AIDS.
 Francis founded and chaired the Republican Unity Coalition, Honorary chairman Senator (ret.)
 Alan K. Simpson, with both David Rockefeller and President Gerald R. Ford serving on the RUC Advisory Board.

 Dr. Thomas E. Lovejoy is a University Professor of Environmental Science and Policy at George Mason University, a senior fellow at the United Nations Foundation, and the former Biodiversity Chair of the H. John Heinz III Center for Science, Economics and the Environment.
 Dr. Lovejoy introduced the term biological diversity to the scientific community in 1980.
-He currently is Chair of the Scientific Technical Advisory Panel (STAP) for the Global Environment Facility (GEF), the multibillion dollar funding mechanism for developing countries in support of their obligations under international environmental conventions.
-Dr. Lovejoy has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He conceived the idea for the Minimum Critical Size of Ecosystems project (a joint project between the Smithsonian and Brazil's INPA), originated the concept of debt-for-nature swaps, and is the founder of the public television series Nature.
-In 2001 he was awarded the prestigious Tyler Prize for Environmental Achievement.
+From 2009-2013, Tom served as Chair of the Scientific Technical Advisory Panel (STAP) for the Global Environment Facility (GEF), the multibillion dollar funding mechanism for developing countries in support of their obligations under international environmental conventions and currently serves as a senior advisor.
+Dr. Lovejoy has been Assistant Secretary and Counselor to the Secretary at the Smithsonian Institution, Science Advisor to the Secretary of the Interior, and Executive Vice President of the World Wildlife Fund–U.S. He conceived the idea for the Minimum Critical Size of Ecosystems project a joint project between the Smithsonian and Brazil's INPA), originated the concept of debt-for-nature swaps, and is the founder of the public television series Nature.
+In 2001 he was awarded the prestigious Tyler Prize for Environmental Achievement and in 2012 received the Blue Planet Prize, which recognizes outstanding efforts in scientific research or applications of science that contribute to solving global environmental problems.
 Dr. Lovejoy served on science and environmental councils or committees under the Reagan, Bush, and Clinton administrations.
 He received his B. S. and Ph.D. (biology) degrees from Yale University.

-Angie currently serves as a board member of the Make-a-Wish Foundation, Mid-Atlantic chapter and is a former board member of Best Friends Foundation, and Washington Performing Arts Society.
+Angie currently serves as a board member of the Make-a-Wish Foundation, Mid-Atlantic chapter, the American Heart Association Women's Board and is a former board member of Best Friends Foundation, and Washington Performing Arts Society.

 In April 2002, Mr. Marriott, who speaks Japanese, was named by the U.S. Department of Commerce and the Japanese government to co-chair a special taskforce to promote travel between the United States and Japan.
 He was also named one of the most influential executives by Business Travel News in January 2004.